Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 3. the lawyers, accountants and financial planners all give sign-off on what is fair

+then the Binding Financial Agreement may be more enforceable.
+Good luck.
 The first case of a BFA not being enforceable was Black v Black.
 (The Courts often use made-up names to protect the parties.)
 In that case, the two separate law practices appeared to do everything correctly.
 Everything was signed off.
 Then there was one small change to the BFA, but only one firm of lawyers signed off on the amendment.
 The BFA was thrown out for the one blemish.
 Minor blemishes are sudden death to the validity of the BFA.

 Q. What if there is duress?

+What if the bridegroom threatens “If you do not sign this Binding Financial Agreement the wedding is off”?
 In the High Court decision of Thorne vs Kennedy Case B14/2017, the Court considered where the BFA was voidable under duress, undue influence, or unconscionable conduct.
-The primary judge found that Ms Thorne’s circumstances led her to believe that she had no choice and was powerless, to act in any way other than to sign the prenuptial agreement.
-It was, therefore, set aside.
+The first judge found that Ms Thorne’s circumstances led her to believe that she had no choice and was powerless, to act in any way other than to sign the prenuptial agreement.
+The BFA was, therefore, set aside.

 The parties met on the Internet in 2006 when Ms Thorne was living in the Middle East and Mr Kennedy was living in Australia.
 Ms Thorne was 36 years old, with no substantial assets.
 Mr Kennedy was 67 years old and was a property developer with assets of AUS$18 million.
 Ms Thorne moved to live in Australia in February 2007, and the wedding was set for 30 September 2007.
 On 19 September 2007, Mr Kennedy told Ms Thorne that they were going to see a solicitor to sign an agreement.
 Mr Kennedy told Ms Thorne that if she did not sign, the wedding would not go ahead.
-Ms Thorne ultimately signed the prenuptial agreement pursuant to section 90B of the Family Law Act on 26 September 2017, four days before the wedding.
+Ms Thorne ultimately signed the prenuptial agreement under section 90B of the Family Law Act on 26 September 2017, four days before the wedding.
 She did so against legal advice.

-The High Court unanimously held that the agreements were voidable (pursuant to section 90K(1) of the Family Law Act) due to unconscionable conduct.
+Ms Thorne’s lawyer said what she would get was “piteously small” in the context of Mr Kennedy’s wealth.
+The High Court unanimously held that the agreements were voidable (under section 90K(1) of the Family Law Act) due to unconscionable conduct.
 The majority (Kiefel CJ, Bell, Gageler, Keane and Edelman JJ and Nettle J in a separate judgment) also found that the agreements were voidable due to undue influence.
-Justice Gordon, in a separate judgment, held that the agreements ought to be set aside due to unconscionable conduct but not undue influence.
+Justice Gordon, in a separate judgement, held that the agreements ought to be set aside due to unconscionable conduct but not undue influence.

 Q. What if there is undue influence?